elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-literary-devices-are-prominent-in-the-first-stanza-of-the-sun-rising.md

     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/what-is-the-impact-of-donnes-use-of-language-on-the-readers-understanding-of-the-poem
 related_article3:
-    id: 110275
+    id: 110267
     title: >-
-        What role does authority play in the second stanza of 'The Sun Rising'?
+        What is the main theme of the first stanza in John Donne's 'The Sun Rising'?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-role-does-authority-play-in-the-second-stanza-of-the-sun-rising
+    url: /learn/art-history-and-literature/questions/what-is-the-main-theme-of-the-first-stanza-in-john-donnes-the-sun-rising
 related_article4:
-    id: 110283
+    id: 110289
     title: >-
-        What is the significance of the imagery in the third stanza of 'The Sun Rising'?
+        What is the role of idealization in 'The Sun Rising'?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-significance-of-the-imagery-in-the-third-stanza-of-the-sun-rising
+    url: /learn/art-history-and-literature/questions/what-is-the-role-of-idealization-in-the-sun-rising
 ---

 &nbsp;